Hair coat and skin conditions in dogs

 What are hair coat and skin conditions?

 The skin is the largest and most extensive organ of the body, comprising 12 to 24% of a dog’s weight, depending on its species, size and age.
-The skin has a complex structure of three major layers and multiple types of cells, each with specialised functions.
-The state of health of the animal, as well as the presence of illness, can be indicated by the skin.
-Most of the dog’s external layer of skin is covered with a coat of hair (or hair coat), and together the skin and coat provide an effective barrier against the environment.
+Most of the dog’s external layer of skin is covered with a coat of hair, and together the skin and coat provide an effective barrier against the environment.

 The skin and coat have many important functions, including: